corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

 ### Business Network-enabled manual recovery

 Another option available to node operators is to initiate manual recovery of ledger data.
-The snippet below outlines a simple wrapping flow that initiates manual recovery, persisting a record or `RecoveryRequest` on both the initiating and responding nodes.
+The code snippet below outlines a simple wrapping flow that initiates manual recovery, persisting a record or `RecoveryRequest` on both the initiating and responding nodes.